tamnguyenbbt/Okapi/README.md

 * **FilterByScreenDistance(params int[] distanceOrders)** has been explained in the previous usage. **FilterByScreenDistance(ReferenceType anchorReferenceType, ReferenceType searchElementReferenceType, params int[] distanceOrders)** can be used to control both the screen distance orders and reference points as well.

-## Control DOM distance in search by anchors
+## Control DOM Distance in Search by Anchors

 * By default, Okapi search by anchors engine returns the web elements having the same SHORTEST DOM distances.
 Unlike physical screen distance order which starts from 0, Okapi considers the shortest DOM distance as order 1, the second shortest DOM distance as order 2 and so on.
 When a higher order is set, the search outcome will include those returned by the lower orders automatically.
 For instance, if order 3 is set, the search result will include those web elements found by order 1, 2 and 3.

 * When more than one web elements are found, the web element under consideration/focus will be based on the set element index (mentioned above)